9 min read

 Wait, what's your deal with off roading again?

-Driving around the middle of nowhere isn't always a great idea, especially if there's tiny animals around, but I like to go off road on established trails in designated areas.
-I also know that my brain needs to get out into the forests and deserts every few months and there's no more fun way to do it than driving over a mountain and through a canyon to the top of another mountain to enjoy amazing views along the way.
+Driving around the middle of nowhere isn't always a great idea, especially if there's tiny animals around, but I like to go off road on established trails in designated areas and I've been all over Oregon, California, and Utah trails.
+I also know that my brain needs to get out into the forests and deserts every few months and there's no more fun way to do it than driving over mountains and through canyons to the top of another mountain while enjoying amazing views along the way.

 Why ditch the old Lexus for a new Jeep?

 My other favorite thing about the Jeep world is that it's basically a car made out of LEGO.
-It's a reference platform that has been around for 80+ years nearly unchanged so there are 10,000 companies making newer, stronger, and better parts to replace what's already on a Jeep.
-Having a Lexus off roader meant my choice of parts was limited to a handful of companies or options.
-With a Jeep, your choices are endless.
+It's a reference platform that has been around for 80+ years largely unchanged so there are 10,000 companies making newer, stronger, and better parts to replace anything on a Jeep.
+Having a Lexus off roader meant my choice of parts was limited to only a handful of companies.

 Summer time 2023 without doors and windows and the top slid back